The City of Toronto is continuing its largest and most rapid expansion in over 175 years.

 - In 2014, average Industrial and Commercial/Retail properties were at an average of $5.29/ft2 net and $22.31/ft2 gross.

 Toronto Real Estate Board (TREB): Commercial Division

-The Commercial Division of TREB features different types of commercial real estate in the Toronto region.
-The site's search function is a starting point for those interested in commercial real estate.
+The Commercial Division of TREB features different types of commercial real estate in the Toronto region, and offers an online Realtor Search Tool.
+The site's search function is a starting point for those interested in commercial real estate sites and options.
 Links to the Ontario Investment Service (OIS) and the Canadian Real Estate Association's (CREA), ICX.ca, provide additional information.
-For a more in depth search, interested parties are encouraged to seek assistance from a Realtor.
-TREB offers an online Realtor Search Tool.
+For a more in-depth search, interested parties are encouraged to seek assistance from a Realtor.

 Invest in Ontario: Ontario Commercial Real Estate & Businesses

 Invest in Ontario, in cooperation with the Ontario Real Estate Association (OREA), maintains a valuable repository of available commercial real estate in the Toronto Region.
 A database of these properties can be accessed through the Invest in Ontario website.

 ||Transit Tax Rate %

 ||Total Tax Rate %

 |Residual Commercial-Band 1